 Such instincts, as Rambouillet proved, are at best a waste of effort and at worst counterproductive.
 It is inconceivable that the public or the press in eight major democratic polities and throughout Europe would allow their leaders to gather for two or three days of public business, of potentially the highest importance, without a media presence operating with sufficient freedom to record and report on the event rapidly and accurately.
-Currently fashionable, all-too-clever ideas to allow only a few pool journalists onto the mountain or to have only the Canadian host rather than each national delegation brief the media will produce a predictably negative reaction from the attending media corps.
-If a minimum democratic duty is transparency, then pondering ways to restrict media access is akin to shooting oneself in the foot.
+The Kananaskis approach of allowing only a few pool journalists near the Summit site, and having only the host government rather than each national delegation brief the media throughout the Summit, predictably produced a media with little to cover but the complaints of civil society critics, and strange herd mentality stories about the Kananaskis agenda being "hijacked" by a Middle East initiative unveiled in a speech in Washington, D.C. a few days before.
+It was not surprising that media judgement of the Kananaskis achievements were far more negative than more scientific analyses showed.

-And for the leaders themselves, limiting media access would be immensely counterproductive because it would emasculate much of the unique power of the summit.
+If a minimum democratic duty is transparency, then pondering ways to restrict media access is akin to shooting oneself in the mouth.
+And for the leaders themselves, limiting media access would be immensely counterproductive, because it would emasculate much of the unique power of the summit.
 The summit offers a singular occasion for leaders - members of the world's loneliest profession - to deliberate privately and share their deepest hopes, fears, and ideas, far from the madding media and masses.
 But it also provides a powerful collective 'bully pulpit' from which to set new directions for the global community - to highlight new challenges, themes, issues, and interconnections and to articulate new norms and principles in response.
 That it can do so is suggested by the literature on compliance with summit commitments.
-Leaders can get desired welfare outcomes even without mobilizing their own policy instruments to implement actions themselves.8 In short, governments, organizations, and societies can and will respond on their own, if only they know the direction in which G7/8 leaders want them to go.
+Leaders can get desired welfare outcomes even without mobilizing their own policy instruments to implement actions themselves (Von Furstenberg and Daniels 1991).
+In short, governments, organizations, and societies can and will respond on their own, if only they know the direction in which G7/8 leaders want them to go.
 An essential part of the dynamic, and the broader process of monitoring and mobilizing pressure to ensure compliance with even hard summit commitments, is to have the media on hand to give leaders the global audience they need to get their collective message out and to help ensure that they and their partners live up to the promises made.

 That is why since the beginning leaders have basked in the glow of media attention, whether from the 400 who gathered at Rambouillet in November 1975 or the more than 10,000, largely Japanese, accredited at Okinawa in 2000.
 The physical care and feeding of the attending media corps, as much as the content of the communications strategy aimed at them, is vital.
-At Denver in 1997 the media centre was equipped with on-site massage facilities - a useful therapy rather than a frivolous luxury for those who must work, often round the clock, for three days straight to get their information in and their messages out through all the time zones and across major languages around the world.
+At Denver in 1997 the media centre was equipped with onsite massage facilities - a useful therapy rather than a frivolous luxury for those who must work, often round the clock, for three days straight to get their information in and their messages out through all the time zones around the world.
 Getting enough information to deliver a useful and credible message can be a major challenge and explains why, at the margins, the media rush to cover such relatively easy alternatives as burning cars, protests, and death in the street.